Dominican War of Independence: Aftermath

 Dominican forces were able to defeat another Haitian invasion in 1859, but the country was in ruins economically and the constant threat of renewed Haitian invasion led Pedro Santana to annex the Dominican Republic to Spain in 1861.
-The annexation led to a guerrilla war between Dominican nationalists and Spanish forces beginning in 1863.
-This war resulted in 10,888 Spanish soldiers killed or wounded and another 30,000 dead from yellow fever.
-Spain spent over 33 million pesos on the war.
-This immense monetary cost, combined with the heavy human toll of the war, led Spain to finally withdraw its forces in 1865.
-The Dominicans who opposed the Spanish occupation suffered 4,000 dead, while the pro-Spanish militia under Santana suffered 10,000 casualties during the course of the conflict.
+The annexation led to a guerrilla war between Dominican nationalists and Spanish forces beginning in August 1863, though Dominican forces also fought conventionally, such as in the Battle of La Canela.
+The war proved costly for Spain, with 10,888 soldiers killed or wounded over the course of the conflict and 9,000 dead from yellow fever by March 1864.
+Spain spent over 33 million pesos on the war and withdrew its forces in 1865.
+Dominican losses were 4,000 dead among nationalist forces and 10,000 casualties among the pro-Spanish militia under Santana.
 The Dominican Restoration War forced Haiti to realize that the goal of conquering the Dominican Republic was unattainable, and it finally recognized its independence in 1867.

-No one has estimated the loss of lives and property incurred during the decades of fighting for independence by the Dominicans against Spain, France, Haiti, and then Spain again.
+No one has estimated the loss of lives and property incurred during the decades of fighting for independence by the Dominicans against France, Spain, Haiti, and then Spain again.
 To this day, the bitterness held by the Dominicans toward the Haitians suggests that during the fighting between them the loss of life and destruction of property were severe.